GrahamYan/grahamyan.github.io/team.md

 ---

 ### 🔬 Research Vision
 My research thrives on the synergy of **Artificial Intelligence** and **Quantum Computing**.
-We are dedicated to exploring next-generation algorithms for **Quantum Error Correction (QEC)**, Quantum Machine Learning (QML), and Tensor Networks to pave the way toward scalable, fault-tolerant quantum systems.
+We are dedicated to exploring next-generation algorithms for **Quantum Error Correction (QEC)**, including decoding algorithms, syndrome extraction circuit synthesis and optimization, code discovery, etc.
 ---

 ### 👥 Co-supervised Students & Interns